-In respect of usual AIFs that are marketed to non-retail investors, there is no legal requirement to issue a private placement memorandum (PPM); however, the Article 23 AIFMD disclosures must be provided if the fund is marketed under the AIFMD.
-In any case, a PPM is commonly produced for all AIFs in order to ensure that the investors are informed - completely and correctly, and in a non-misleading manner - about the respective AIF, its management, its investment strategy, the risks associated with an investment and the expected tax consequences of the investment.
-These disclosures are recommendable in order to avoid liability of the sponsor or managers under general prospectus liability rules.
+For the usual AIFs that are marketed to nonretail investors, there is no legal requirement to issue a private placement memorandum (PPM); however, Article 23 AIFMD disclosures must be provided if the fund is marketed under the AIFMD.
+In any case, a PPM is commonly produced for all AIFs to ensure that the investors are informed - completely and correctly, and in a non-misleading manner - about the respective AIF, its management, its investment strategy, the risks associated with an investment and the expected tax consequences of the investment.
+These disclosures are recommended in order to avoid liability of the sponsor or managers under general prospectus liability rules.